Dem electors launch final salvo against Trump

 Washington (CNN)Democratic electors are launching one last bid to block Donald Trump from taking the White House -- reaching out to their Republican counterparts with the plea they break rank and support another Republican candidate.

-Democrats working with a group that's lobbying electors from states Trump won to get them to vote against him.
+Democrats are working with a group that's lobbying electors from states Trump won to get them to vote against him.
 The effort is just the latest dive into the mechanics of American democracy by Trump's opponents, on the left and right, and is astronomically unlikely to the point of being virtually impossible.

 "Nothing's ever a done deal.
 Quite honestly, Mr. Trump is not the president-elect," said Polly Baca, an elector from Colorado, noting that Trump is not technically president-elect until the electoral votes have been compiled by the Electoral College.